boynton/api/README.md

 To install from source, clone this repo and type "make".
 The build requires [Go](https://golang.org).

+If the resource diagram feature of markdown generation is to be used, you also will need to install plantuml:

+    $ brew install plantuml

+Then, this invocation will include resource diagrams in the specified subdirectory.
+Normally you need to specify an output directory, also:

+    $ api -g markdown -o /tmp/docs -a diagrams-folder=images examples/crudl.smithy

+This creates a markdown (.md) file in /tmp/docs/, and also creates a subdirectory with the image(s) that the markdown document will reference in /tmp/docs/images.

 ## Usage

 Invoked with no arguments, `api` shows basic usage: